-The Governing Body recognises the valuable contribution that the wide range of additional activities, including clubs and visits, can make towards a pupil's education and aims to promote and provide such activities as part of a broad and balanced curriculum and as additional optional activities for pupils.
-This policy complies with the relevant statutory provisions in the Education Act 1996 and the Buckinghamshire CC Scheme for Financing Schools.
+The Governing Body recognises the valuable contribution that the wide range of additional activities, including clubs and visits, can make towards a pupils education.
+The Governing Body aims to promote and provide such activities as part of a broad and balanced curriculum for the pupils of the school and as additional optional activities.